nshirooni/EE282/hw3_masterfile.md

 ## Summarize Genome Assembly

 To complete the following task of summarizing the genome assembly the following code which was used will be located in the **code** folder of this repository.
 The following script "**hw3_genome_summary.sh**" will complete the task.
-The data and outputs are located in the **data** folder with the path **/genome/fasta**.
+The data and outputs are located in the **genome** folder with the path **/genome/fasta**.
 The complete code is shown below:

 ```{bash}
 srun -A class_ee282 --pty bash -i